-Response Name

-0xA0 GenericResponse

-0xA7 GetPropertyResponse (used for sending responses to GetProperty command only)
+Response Name 0xA0 GenericResponse 0xA7 GetPropertyResponse (used for sending responses to GetProperty command only) 0xA3 ReadMemoryResponse (used for sending responses to ReadMemory command only)

 Flags: Each command packet contains a Flag byte.
 Only bit 0 of the flag byte is used.
 If bit 0 of the flag byte is set to 1, then data packets will follow in the command sequence.
 The number of bytes that will be transferred in the data phase is determined by a command-specific parameter in the parameters array.